 Mexican Fireworks, Castillos!

-Fireworks are part of most Ajijic Events.
-Intricate displays known as castillos, firework castles, are constructed the night of with fireworks attached to a unique apparatus that spins and launches fireworks in succession to form symbols and images.
-Live musical performances in the plaza play on until early hours of the morning.
+Intricate frames known as castillos are constructed with fireworks to form symbols and images.
+Attached to this hand-made wooden apparatus, the fireworks spin and launch in succession.
+Live musical performances in the plaza play until early hours of the morning.
 Families huddle around tables playing games.
 Skirts swirl stage-front as couples clap and dance to Mexican favorites.
-Cannons are fired sky high without warning to the travelers’ surprise.
 The cacophony of sounds and sights creates an intoxicating energy that can be felt.
-Ajijic has a reputation for being a favorite place to celebrate fiestas; Mexicans travel from surrounding villages to share in Ajijic festivities.
+Ajijic has a reputation for being a favorite place to celebrate fiestas andMexicans travel from surrounding villages to share in Ajijic festivities.

 Ajijic Events & Celebrations

 Mexican Independence Day – Mexicans memorialize the day they gained independence from Spanish rule annually on September 16th with a Fiestas Patrias.
 May 5th, or Cinco de Mayo, is not a celebration of Mexican Independence Day although that misconception is widespread throughout North America.
 The festivities each September begin the night before.
 Every town’s delegado – mayor of sorts – recites the famous battle cry from 1810 at the same time all over Mexico.
-As with most festivals, there is an accompanying parade, dancing in the plaza, mariachi bands, and more food than needed.
-At the end of the day, there’s even a traditional combate de flores – a flower fight too.
+As with most festivals, there is an accompanying parade, dancing in the plaza, mariachi bands and more food than needed.
+At the end of the day, there’s even a traditional combate de flores – a flower fight.

-Carnaval – Seven days of parades are spread out over three weeks of celebrating beginning the day before Ash Wednesday, Lent.
+Carnaval – Seven days of parades are spread out over three weeks of celebrating beginning the day before Ash Wednesday, in Lent.
 The date depends on the calendar and can be as early as February 3rd and as late as March 9th.
 It’s a rambunctious festival that is fondly called Mardi Gras in North America.
 Carnaval in Ajijic has a unique tradition where cross-dressing masked sayacas chase kids through the streets throwing flour at the crowds.
-Symbolic papier-mâché floats manned by comical masked figured make their way down cobblestone streets to live music played around all around them.
-After the parades, join the luncheon and festivities lakeside on the Malecón.
+Symbolic papier-mâché floats manned by comical masked figures make their way down cobblestone streets to live music played all around them.
+After the parades, join the luncheon and festivities on the Malecón.
 In the late afternoon, there is always a rodeo at the lienzo charro.